 - Companies review their operating margin, or operating profit margin, as a measurement of management efficiency.

 Operating income can be used to gauge the general health of a company's core business or businesses.
-All else being equal, it is one of the most important figures you need to know when you are considering buying an ownership stake in a business through the purchase of common stock or you are deciding whether to lend to a business through the purchase of bonds.
+Profits are one of the most important figures to review when considering an ownership stake in a business through the purchase of common stock or lending your money to a business through an investment in its corporate bonds.

-The reason is straightforward and intuitive: Unless a firm has a lot of assets that it can sell, any money that will flow to shareholders is going to have to be generated from selling something such as a product or service.
-If a company is experiencing declining operating income, there will be less money for owners, expansion, debt reduction, or anything else management hopes to achieve.
+Unless a firm has a lot of assets it can sell, any money that it pays out to shareholders as dividends must be generated by selling a product or service.
+If a company experiences declining operating income, it has less money for owners, expansion, debt reduction, or anything else management hopes to achieve.

 Calculating the Operating Margin

-To calculate the operating margin, divide operating income by the total revenue.
+To calculate the operating margin, divide your operating income result from above by total revenue.